saeejithnair/nvsynth/README.md

 kit      21 root  277u  IPv4 43151425      0t0  TCP *:8211 (LISTEN)
 ```

-- On your client machine try and ping the ports, that you have forwarded on your machine
+- On your client machine try and ping the ports that you have forwarded on your machine
   - you should get `404 Not Found` or `501 Not Implemented` errors, but you should not be getting `failed: Connection refused.`
 ```bash
 wget localhost:8211 # 404 Not Found